cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.5.9 (2019-02-09) =
+* Minor fix where the store code for Google's Local Product Inventory Feeds did not make it to the feed when only 1 shop was added

+= 4.5.8 (2019-02-08) =
+* Prices for Google's Dynamic Remarketing Feeds now always use '.' as the decimal mark as required by Google.
+* Structured data prices are now rounded to two decimals.

 = 4.5.7 (2019-02-08) =
 * When a suffix was placed behind an attribute on the field mapping page, no space was put between the attribute value and the suffix for CSV feeds only.
 This has been solved.